alphappy/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 Creating a semipermanent warp point in The Throne is a check.

 ### Spinning Top
-Visiting Spinning Top in most regions is a check.
+Visiting Spinning Top in a _normal_ region is a check.
-These are progressive checks, similarly to The Wanderer passage pips;
-that is, Spinning Top checks are not tied to a specific location.

-The Spinning Top locations in Shattered Terrace, Ancient Urban, and any of the rotted Five Pebbles facility grounds regions do not affect Watcher's ripple level and are not checks.

 By default, Spinning Top does not appear if the key corresponding to the warp point is not collected (but this behavior may be changed with the `spinning_top_keys` player YAML setting).
-In that case, the check cannot be earned.
+In that case, the check cannot be earned without the key.

 All Spinning Top checks are immediately released when the `WAUA_BATH` Spinning Top is visited, even if `which_victory_condition` is `ascension`,